MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 - **Security administrator** — the security administrator or security admin role is an [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) for managing various security settings in Microsoft 365 security center and various portals and services.

 - **Security operator** —  the security operator role is an [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) for managing alerts and has global read-only access on security-related features, including all information in Microsoft 365 security center.
-This role is sufficient for managing custom detections only if role-based access control (RBAC) is turned off on Microsoft Defender ATP.
-If you have RBAC configured, you also need the **manage security settings** permission on Microsoft Defender ATP.
+This role is sufficient for managing custom detections only if role-based access control (RBAC) is turned off in Microsoft Defender ATP.
+If you have RBAC configured, you also need the **manage security settings** permission for Microsoft Defender ATP.

 To manage required permissions, a **global administrator** can do the following: